Overton, Hampshire: Present day

 The 2011 population of the village was 4,315, rising to 4,935 when the hamlets of Laverstoke and Steventon are included with the village expanding following the developments at Foxdown, Overton Hill, Charters Hill and Seven Acres.

 The village has local industry with the Portals Papermill and the recent Bombay Sapphire development in nearby Laverstoke, as well as light industrial units to the north and east of the village.

 The village has a selection of shops and services and has four public houses; The White Hart, The Greyhound, The Red Lion and The Old House at Home.

 Village school

 The first village school was founded in 1817 as a free primary school situated in the workhouse.
 In 1834 a grant was made available to relocate the school to cottages on the River Test, though the building was never satisfactory and in 1858 a new school situated in the centre of the village at the crossroads was developed.

 In 1968 a new school was built at the top of Court Drove to meet the needs of modern education and the school has been repeatedly upgraded in 1998, 2001 and 2014.
 The school has a landscaped playing field, children's play area and formal playgrounds.
 The school is in the latest inspection (July 2014) rated "outstanding" by Ofsted.

+The 1858 school buildings still remain, now serving as the village library and community centre.